 Most of the area is currently zoned BT-1.
 The three parcels at the corner of 30th & Valmont are zoned Service Commercial (SCB).
 The TVAP Implementation Plan indicates the future zoning associated with the Mixed Use Business Land Use would be Business Main Street (BMS).
 BT-1 and BMS both allow a mix of residential and commercial uses.
-Current development on the west side of 30th Street is predominantly auto-mobile oriented with parking along the street.
-BMS zoning has a more urban character.
-TVAP plans for the 30th Street Corridor District to be more urban in character, with 30th Street as a business main street where buildings are located at the street and pedestrian interested is provided by active ground uses.
+BMS has a more urban character.

 Staff is recommending allowing rezoning for properties in this area to occur with redevelopment.
 This will avoid non-conformities of existing development and an affordable housing project currently in the design and permitting process be completed.
 A rezoning from BT-1 to BMS will not significantly increase the development potential of the properties in this area.
+The urban design goals intended for this area can still be achieved through either zoning via the TVAP, so utilizing form based code or a required rezoning for these properties is not necessary and does not have the same level of impact as in other areas of Boulder Junction.
 Several potential permanently affordable housing projects in this area are in the design and permitting process.
 Staff is working with those property owners to facilitate successful projects that meet the urban design goals in TVAP.